peepsquest/tutorials/src/pixiIsometric2.md

 ```

 Everything is ready.
-Tell the loader to load and when it finishes finishes
+Tell the loader to load and when it finishes
-loading `start` starts the example in motion.
+`start` puts the example in motion.

 ```js
 loader.onComplete = start;